TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ErrorAndExceptionHandling/Img-57Configuration/Index.rst

    Key
          displayErrors

    Datatype
          integer

    Description
          Configures whether PHP errors should be displayed.

          - 0 = Do not display any PHP error messages.
-Overrides the value of “exceptionalErrors” and sets it to 0 (= no errors are turned into exceptions),the configured “productionExceptionHandler” is used as exception handler
+Overrides the value of "exceptionalErrors" and sets it to 0 (= no errors are turned into exceptions),the configured "productionExceptionHandler" is used as exception handler

          - 1 = Display error messages with the registered error handler,the
-           configured “debugExceptionHandler” is used as exception handler
+           configured "debugExceptionHandler" is used as exception handler

          - 2 = Display errors only if client matches
            TYPO3\_CONF\_VARS[SYS][devIPmask].
-If devIPmask matches the users IP address the configured “debugExceptionHandler” is used for exceptions, if not “productionExceptionHandler” will be used.
+If devIPmask matches the users IP address the configured "debugExceptionHandler" is used for exceptions, if not "productionExceptionHandler" will be used.

          - -1 = Default setting.
 With this option, you can override the PHP setting "display\_errors".
-If devIPmask matches the users IP address the configured “debugExceptionHandler” is used for exceptions, if not “productionExceptionHandler” will be used.
+If devIPmask matches the users IP address the configured "debugExceptionHandler" is used for exceptions, if not "productionExceptionHandler" will be used.

 .. container:: table-row

    Key
          errorHandler

    Datatype
          string

    Description
          Classname to handle PHP errors.
 Leave empty to disable error handling.

-         Default: “t3lib\_error\_ErrorHandler”.
+         Default: "t3lib\_error\_ErrorHandler".
 This class will register itself as error handler.
 It is able to write error messages to all available logging systems in TYPO3 (t3lib\_div::syslog, t3lib\_div::devlog() and to the sys\_log table).

          Additionally the errors can be displayed as flash messages in the Backend or in the adminpanel in Frontend.
-The flash messages in Backend are only displayed if the error and exception handling is in “debug-mode”, which is the case when the configured “debugExceptionHandler” is registered as exception handler (see:
+The flash messages in Backend are only displayed if the error and exception handling is in "debug-mode", which is the case when the configured "debugExceptionHandler" is registered as exception handler (see:
          TYPO3\_CONF\_VARS[SYS][displayErrors]).

-         Errors which are registered as “exceptionalErrors” will be turned into exceptions (to be handled by the configured exceptionHandler).
+         Errors which are registered as "exceptionalErrors" will be turned into exceptions (to be handled by the configured exceptionHandler).